miku/gluish/README.md

 Some glue around [luigi](https://github.com/spotify/luigi).

-Provides a base class, that autogenerates its output filenames based on some base path, a tag, the classname and the significant parameters.
+Provides a base class, that autogenerates its output filenames based on
+* some base path,
+* a tag,
+* the classname and the
+* significant parameters.

-Additionally, provide some smaller utilities, like a TSV format, a benchmark decorator and some task templates.
+Additionally, this package provides a few smaller utilities, like a TSV format, a benchmarking decorator and some task templates.

 A basic task that knows its place